 Classically elegant and inviting is the benchmark of The Lancaster’s ninety-three guest rooms and suites.
-From the intimate classic king guest room to our spacious penthouse level guest rooms and suite accommodations, the essence of The Lancaster Hotel’s exemplar service and refinement will be felt throughout the hotel.
+From the intimate classic king guest room to our spacious penthouse level guest rooms and suite accommodations, the essence of The Lancaster Hotel’s exemplary service and refinement will be felt throughout the hotel.

 The Lancaster Hotel was originally named the Auditorium Hotel.
 It was designed by noted Houston Architect Joseph Finger (1887-1953) in 1926.
 Finger was also the architect of Houston’s City Hall, an art deco structure located a short distance from the hotel on Bagby Street as well as many other prominent buildings in Houston and Galveston.

 The Auditorium Hotel took its name from the Houston City Auditorium, a performance venue that today is the site of the Jesse H. Jones Hall for the Performing Arts.
-Many vaudeville performers from yesteryear to todays guest stars have stayed at the Auditorium Hotel and the Lancaster Hotel during their Houston runs.
+Many vaudeville performers from yesteryear to today’s guest stars have stayed at the Auditorium Hotel and the Lancaster Hotel during their Houston runs.
 We are pleased to continue our association with all of the Theater District’s professional organizations.

 Houston Investor, Michele DeGeorge (1850-1927) built and operated the Auditorium Hotel.
 The DeGeorge descendants, the DeGeorge and Lusk families, owned and operated the hotel continuously until its sale in 2017.
 The families should be congratulated for their governance and leadership as owners and caretakers of this important Houston landmark.

 The Auditorium was renamed The Lancaster Hotel in 1983 and is the cornerstone of the Houston Theater District.
-Located across Texas Avenue from the Grammy award winning Houston Symphony’s Jones Hall for the Performing Arts and across Louisiana Street from the Tony award winning Alley Theater and the Houston Ballet and Grand Opera’s Wortham Center.
+Located across Texas Avenue from the Grammy award winning Houston Symphony’s Jones Hall for the Performing Arts and across Louisiana Street from the Tony award winning Alley Theatre and the Houston Ballet and Houston Grand Opera’s Wortham Center.